-$AUF{dm}$ is the Average Unavailability Factor value for the individual ESR d in a given month m.
-If month m is in the Winter Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Winter Capability Period Unavailability Factor values calculated for the ESR d.
-If month m is in the Summer Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Summer Capability Period Unavailability Factor values calculated for the ESR d. $AUF{dm}$ is calculated as follows:
+AUF{dm} is the Average Unavailability Factor value for the individual ESR d in a given month m.
+If month m is in the Winter Capability Period, then AUF{dm} will be equal to the sum of ESRContribution to Unavailability Factor{dn} of the two previous Winter Capability Period values calculated for the ESR d.
+If month m is in the Summer Capability Period, then AUF{dm} will be equal to the sum of ESR Contribution to Unavailability Factor{dn} of the two previous Summer Capability Period values calculated for the ESR d.
+If month m is calculated for the two previous Summer Capability Period values calculated for the ESR d.
+AUF{dm} is calculated as follows: